Inspiring Your Writer Through the HolidaysDecember 6, 2023

 - A friend’s house.
 This can also be a great way to collaborate with others.

 When your children leave their normal lesson area and mix things up, their imaginations will expand.
 You’ll be amazed at how many paragraphs can be written when surrounded by new or different places and things.
+In fact, incorporating relaxed holiday homeschooling can be the key to less stress this season.

 It may seem counterproductive, but everyone needs a break.
 Your children need time away from writing to decompress and reflect on their stories.
 It doesn’t mean that the thoughts and ideas need to stop flowing though!